charguer/optitrust/README.md

    # As explained in https://www.cosmiccode.blog/blog/vscode-for-ocaml/
    # for merlin to work well you need to update settings.json (global VS code settings)
-   # go to file/ settings, type "settings.json", then at the very bottom click "edit".
+   # go to file/ preferences / settings, type "settings.json", then at the very bottom click "edit".
   # with (make sure to get the path right depending on opam's version)
 ```
        {